spheredev/neosphere/coding-style.md

 Commit Etiquette
 ----------------
+* Commit titles should be written in the imperative ("Fix the hunger-pig bug") and, if possible, descriptions in the simple present tense ("Fixes a bug where a hunger-pig eats you in 2 seconds".
+The idea is, if someone has a copy of the repository and applies a commit, the commit message should describe what will happen to their copy.
+Past-tense commits (e.g.
+"Fixed X bug") suggest retroactivity and are thus more confusing to work with.
+Avoid them.

-Try not to create commits in the git repository with only non-functional changes.
+* Avoid creating commits with only non-functional changes.
 Too many of these make bisection (using `git bisect`) harder as it adds extra noise to the process.
 Again, I will edit pull requests for style before merging them, so extra commits to fix whitespace, etc. are entirely redundant.